xxthegonzxx/ThinkLikeAProgrammer/Chapter1/decodingMessage/README.md

 So 19 would yield an exclamation point because 19 modulo 9 is 1.

 At the beginning of each message, the decoding mode is uppercase letters.
 Each time the modulo operation (by 27 or 9, depending on mode) results in 0, the decoding mode switches.
 If the current mode is uppercase, the mode switches to lowercase letters.
-If the current mode is lowercaes, the mode switches to punctuation, and if it is punctuation, it switches back to uppercase.
+If the current mode is lowercase, the mode switches to punctuation, and if it is punctuation, it switches back to uppercase.